-WQT-010 Wastewater Operations I 3 credits, Fall 3 class hours/week
+WQT-010 Wastewater Operations I 3 credits, Fall

 For professional upgrade only.
 Does not meet the requirements for the certificate or degree.
 Introduction to the fundamentals of wastewater treatment plant operation.
 Includes collections systems, preliminary and primary treatment, waste characteristics including organic removals, and solids profiles.